nano-devs/Musicfy-Bot/README.md

 We will try to update this later in the future. :(

 Have a Musicfy and Smile :))

+## Support
+#### Suggestions are welcome!!

+Do you have any suggestions about the quota systems or anything related to Musicfy ? you can contact me via discord dm or email or join the support server and let's discuss about it :>

+We are really appreciate any suggestion/feedback from users! <3

+⚠ We will not provide any support whatsoever in selfhosting or building the bot by yourself

 ## Tools Musicfy Uses
 - [JDA by DV8FromTheWorld](https://github.com/DV8FromTheWorld/JDA)